-While proceeds from your sales typically become available within 2 business days of confirming the buyer’s payment, we may place transaction holds on funds while we wait to confirm that an item has been successfully delivered to a buyer.
+While proceeds from your sales typically become available within 2 days of confirming the buyer’s payment, we may place transaction holds on funds while we wait to confirm that an item has been successfully delivered to a buyer.
 To reduce the likelihood of a transaction hold, we recommend posting an item the same day your buyer pays for it, and following good postage practices, such as adding tracking information to your order.

 If we place a hold on your funds, it will usually be resolved within 30 days.For most orders, adding tracking information can help you receive your funds faster. eBay does not earn interest on held funds.

 Additionally, we may place a transaction hold on funds depending on your seller status or the category you're selling in:

 - New or infrequent sellers will experience transaction holds while we confirm that their items have been successfully delivered.
 This helps sellers become established and build a strong selling history on eBay.
 In limited circumstances, new sellers may experience holds for up to 21 days

 - Previously restricted or suspended sellers will experience transaction holds for the 30 days after the restriction or suspension is lifted, while we confirm that the items have been successfully delivered